Sage/streamlinejs/README.md

 # Examples

-The `examples/diskUsage_.js` module is a simple example that traverses directories to compute disk usage.
+The `examples/diskUsage` directory contains a simple example that traverses directories to compute disk usage.
 You can run as follows:

-    node-streamline examples/diskUsage_ (will not regenerate examples/diskUsage.js)
+    node-streamline diskUsage_ (will not regenerate diskUsage.js)
-    node-streamline examples/diskUsage (will regenerate examples/diskUsage.js if necessary) node examples/diskUsage (assumes that examples/diskUsage.js is there and up-to-date)
+    node-streamline diskUsage (will regenerate diskUsage.js if necessary) node diskUsage (assumes that diskUsage.js is there and up-to-date)

 # Interoperability with standard node.js code